Ask any resident of the UAE what the best way to experience the country would be

 40 km/ph

-If you are travelling with small children between 4 and 8 years old, the law requires
+If you are travelling with small children between 4 and 8 years old, the law requires that they sit in a child car seat in the back.
+Most car rental companies will provide these car seats at a small additional cost if you don't have

-have a blood alcohol content of zero at all times.
-Driving under the influence will
+The UAE has a zero-tolerance policy towards drinking and driving, requiring drivers to have a blood alcohol content of zero at all times.
+Driving under the influence will result in hefty fines up to AED 30,000, license suspension,

-All cars on the road need to be registered and fully insured, so make sure your rental
+All cars on the road need to be registered and fully insured, so make sure your rental company provides you with all the necessary paperwork in case you are required to show them.

-points will result in you facing your license being revoked or being banned from
+facing your license being revoked or being banned from driving any vehicles for a year.

-As mentioned before, any fines you incur are taken out of your security deposit by
+As mentioned before, any fines you incur are taken out of your security deposit by your rental agency.
+Offences that you can be penalized for are listed below:

 VIOLATION | FINE AMOUNT | BLACK POINTS | ADDITIONAL PENALTIES |